 AC2024 Conference

-From December 9-12, 2024, ArcticNet brought the global Arctic research community together for ArcticNet’s 5th International Arctic Change Conference (AC2024), a special 20th edition of our Annual Scientific Meeting (ASM), at the Rogers Centre Ottawa (formerly Shaw Centre) in Ottawa, Ontario.
+From December 9-12, 2024, ArcticNet brought the global Arctic research community together for ArcticNet’s 5th International Arctic Change Conference (AC2024), a special 20th edition of our Annual Scientific Meeting (ASM), at the Rogers Centre Ottawa in Ottawa, Ontario.
 The event was a record-breaking success as ArcticNet hosted over 1700 members of the Canadian and international Arctic research community for a week of discussion, networking and knowledge sharing.
-With approximately 570 Northern participants (33%), this year was the most representative conference to date, for the third year in a row.
-Northern participation is critical to the ASM, ensuring Northerners are an integral part of the conversation around current results emerging from Arctic research and the future of research in Canada.
+With approximately 570 Northern participants (33%), this year was the most representative conference to date.
+Northern participation is critical to ArcticNet annual meetings and ensures Northerners are an integral part of the conversation around current results emerging from Arctic research and the future of research in Canada.

-ArcticNet was honoured to open the conference with remarks from Lisa Koperqualuk, President of Inuit Circumpolar Council Canada, David Hik, Chief Scientists and Vice-President, Polar Knowledge Canada, The Honourable P.J.
-Akeeagok, Premier of Nunavut, Robert Sinclair, Senior Arctic Official, Global Affairs Canada, Henry Burgess, Head, NERC Arctic Office, The Honourable Dan Vandal, Minister of Northern Affairs, Nivi Rosing, Board Member, Arctic Youth Network, and Bronwyn Hancock, Vice-Provost, Academic & Research, Yukon University.
+ArcticNet was honoured to open the conference with remarks from Lisa Koperqualuk, President of Inuit Circumpolar Council Canada, David Hik, Chief Scientist and Vice-President, Polar Knowledge Canada, The Honourable P.J.
+Akeeagok, Premier of Nunavut, Robert Sinclair, Senior Arctic Official, Global Affairs Canada, Henry Burgess, Head, NERC Arctic Office, The Honourable Dan Vandal, Minister of Northern Affairs, Nivi Rosing, Board Member of Arctic Youth Network, and Bronwyn Hancock, Vice-Provost, Academic & Research, Yukon University.
+ArcticNet was honoured to have Inuit Tapiriit Kantami President Natan Obed provide keynote remarks to close off the conference at the awards gala.

 The ArcticNet Student Association (ASA) kicked off AC2024 by hosting students and early career researchers during the Early Career Northern Researchers (ECNR) Annual Meeting on the first day of the conference.
 The 2024 edition of the ECNR Meeting featured over 12 workshops and training sessions for ECNRs, a community pitch contest, networking events, and a special tour of the Arctic Gallery at the Canadian Museum of Nature.
 Thank you to Braiding Knowledges Canada and the Canadian Museum of Nature for supporting ECNR day.